 Indiana’s Definition of High Ability:

-A high ability student is one who performs at or shows the potential for an outstanding level of accomplishment in at least one domain when compared to others of the same age, experience, or environment, and is characterized by exceptional gifts, talents, or motivation.
+A High Ability student is one who performs at or shows the potential for an outstanding level of accomplishment in at least one academic area when compared to others of the same age, experience or environment.
+A High Ability student is also characterized by exceptional gifts, talents or motivation.